lambdamikel/Busch-2090/README.md

 More details about this great project can be found on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497).

-*The following pictures are courtesy of Franke de Jaeger:*
+*The following pictures are courtesy of Frank de Jaeger:*

 ![Microtronic 2nd Generation Pic 1](./microtronic-2nd-generation/pic1.jpg)